 With the rise of technology, convenience, and mass transportation in recent years, it’s undeniable that many people have moved towards a less active daily routine.
 According to the American Heart Association, sedentary jobs have increased by 83% since 1950 and now less than 20% of jobs in the US workforce require physical activity.
 Bearing this in mind, it is important to understand the implications and risks that come with this type of lifestyle as well as actions you can take to mitigate the damage done by spending excessive time in your seat.

 One of the most prominent problems with deskbound work is its effect on posture.
-Whether you are hunching over to stare at a computer screen or slouching in a chair as the day wears on, over time poor posture can lead to long term alignment issues and stress on the neck and back.
+Whether you are hunching over to stare at a computer screen or slouching in a chair as the day wears on, over time poor posture can lead to long term alignment issues and stress and injury on the neck and back.
 Anyone who has had severe pain in either of those areas knows just how fully debilitating it can be.
 Poor posture doesn’t stop at just the spine; it can also lead to poor circulation in extremities which comes with its own set of ills, including restricted blood flow and muscle aches.

 Aside from getting out of your desk to move around and stretch throughout the day, the US Department of Labor provides a series of recommendations on body positioning that can be beneficial to the seated work day.
 This includes:

 - Hands, forearms, and hips parallel to the floor

 - Back thoroughly supported, whether sitting vertically or leaning slightly back